BonsonW/slow5curl/docs/slow5curl_api/s5curl_get_batch.md

 The argument *db* points to an initialized *slow5_batch_t*.
 This is done with `slow5_init_batch`.

 ## RETURN VALUE
 Upon successful completion, `s5curl_get_batch()` returns the number of reads passed in.
-Otherwise, the process will exit.
+Otherwise, the process will exit and `s5curl_errno` is set to indicate the error.

 ## NOTES